HilmyThoriq/Jarkom-Modul-3-IUP4-2021/README.md

 - No Problem

 # Problem 3,4,5,6
+To do this, there are some criterias that Luffy and Zoro need to make which is:
+- All clients **must** us the IP configuration from DHCP Server .

+-Client has to go through Switch1 and get the range IP from [prefix IP].1.20 - [prefix IP].1.99 and [prefix IP].1.150 - [prefix IP].1.169

+-Client that went through Switch3 gets the range IP from [prefix IP].3.30 - [prefix IP].3.50

+-Client that got the DNS from EniesLobby and client can be connected using the internet through that DNS.

+-How long the time for the DHCP server to lend the IP Adress to the Client through Switch1 takes 6 minutes, meanwhile the client that goes through Switch3 takes 12 minutes.
+With the maximum amount of time allocated for the for lending the IP Adress taking 120 minutes.

 Here we need to setting the subnet in our DHCP server, we can edit the file in `/etc/dhcp/dhcpd.conf`
 ```
 // in Jipangu